 Chronic Pain in Cats

 Your cat’s eyes will widen when they are in discomfort.
 This could be a short, sharp burst of sudden pain.
-However, they may be living with a chronic condition.
+However, she may be living with a chronic condition.

 Arthritis is arguably the most common of these conditions.
-If your cat has musculoskeletal pain, every step will hurt them.
-This will cause their eyes to widen every time they attempt to move.
+If your cat has musculoskeletal pain, every step will hurt.
+This will cause her eyes to widen every time she attempts to move.
 Perhaps you’ve noticed that your cat’s back legs have become weak or shaky.

 Arthritis can be managed, with the appropriate treatment.
-Rebuild your pet’s collagen through supplements, and seek painkilling medication.
-Massage and other hands-on therapies will also ease their discomfort.
+Rebuild your pet’s collagen through supplements and seek painkilling medication.
+Massage and other hands-on therapies will also ease her discomfort.

-The less your cat has to move, the more comfortable they’ll be.
-They’ll still need to exercise, but unnecessary physical activity equals avoidable pain.
+The less your cat has to move, the more comfortable she’ll be.
+She’ll still need to exercise, but unnecessary physical activity equals avoidable pain.

 Toxicity in Cats